Skip to main content

 People with liver disease

 Ezetimibe is primarily broken down by the liver.
-People with moderate to severe liver disease may experience high levels of the drug in the body, leading to an increased risk of side effects.
+People with moderate to severe liver disease may experience high levels of the drug in the body, which could increase the risk of side effects.
 For this reason, ezetimibe is not recommended for use in people with moderate to severe liver disease.

 Ezetimibe interactions